emwap/stream-paper/paper.md

     return (f (g a))
 ~~~

-The final result is as efficient as one can possible hope for.
+The final result is as efficient as one can possibly hope for.

 Fusing combinators other than `map` follows a similar pattern.